 Music at the Intersection

-Music at the Intersection is a three-day music experience throughout the Grand Center Arts District at two outdoor and seven indoor stages, featuring more than 60 national, regional, and local bands of all genres.
+Music at the Intersection is a three-day music experience (Sept.
+10-12, 2021) throughout the Grand Center Arts District, featuring more than 50 national, regional, and local bands of all genres.